conradborchers/civis/outline.md

 To start off our second day, we aim at addressing features of digital communication that are different from in vivo communication.
 Therefore, we will first offer a small theoretical input on digital media and machine learning in order to derive implications for the new digital network we want to build.
 Ultimately, we want to discuss the impact of the digital world on communication and information - and how to harness its potential for productive discussion.
 The goal of this session is to design a visual prototype that showcases how our digital network will look like.

-# B2 A common set of rules?
+# B2 A Common Set of Rules?

 This session aims to exchange ideas on how a digital community would have to be designed in order to integrate the communication principles we have accumulated.
 We will revisit our findings from A4 and investigate the questions of accessibility, moderators and rules.
 Does our digital network even need rules?
 How can rules be consensual, considering the diverse cultural and social backgrounds of the participants inside our digital network?